exercism/elixir-test-runner/how-this-works.md

 ## Elixir application escript

-THe escript creates a discrete way for the schell script to start the elixir application and perform 3 operations neccessary for this test-runner service to work:
+The escript creates a discrete way for the schell script to start the elixir application and perform 3 operations neccessary for this test-runner service to work:

 1. Transform a test suite to make suitable for output capture
 1. Transform the output log into a JSON suitable for adding to the results